 Eric Jan Malotaux discusses implementing SOA in small iterative steps, each step delivering value to stakeholders, using feedback from previous steps to adjust the requirements and design accordingly.

-Brian Nicks presents a study case of a healthcare company which inherited many disparate technologies from Java on WebLogic to .Net to RPG on iSeries to CICS on zSeries to COBOL on OpenVMS, deciding that the integration solution was to implement a SOA initiative.
-The presentation contains the challenges, the successes and the lessons learned throughout the process.
+Brian Nicks tells the lessons learned by a healthcare company which inherited many technologies from Java to .Net to RPG to CICS to COBOL, deciding that the integration solution was to implement SOA.

-Anne Thomas Manes, who pronounced SOA dead a year ago, talks about the reincarnation of SOA.
-She believes the old SOA had to die because it was too much focused on technology and products, while the new one, absolutely necessary for the new cloud computing era, will be focused on architecture, principles and practices.
+Anne Thomas Manes talks about SOA's reincarnation.
+Old SOA had to die because it was focused on technology and products, while the new one will be focused on architecture, principles and practices.

-Ian Robinson on what organizational and social issues should be addressed when starting a new SOA project by identifying business capabilities using user stories, describing services and their contracts, and how to set up teams for delivery.
+Ian Robinson on issues to be addressed when starting a new SOA project by identifying business capabilities using user stories, describing services and contracts, and setting up teams for delivery.

-This presentation discusses specific SOA properties that might result in major problems and concrete ways to solve such problems including appropriate decoupling, appropriate processes for dealing with life-cycles and heterogeneous repositories, and pragmatic solutions for interoperability, reliability, and security.
+This presentation discusses specific SOA properties that might result in major problems and suggests solutions that include appropriate decoupling and interoperability.

 Miko Matsumura teaches SOA Foundations: Definitions, Patterns, and evolution toward SOA.
 An excerpt from webMethods SOA Master Class.